Sandusky Library: Sandusky History Museum

-The Follett House Museum is located in the former residence of publisher and politician Oran Follett, a sandstone mansion in Sandusky built in the 1830s.
+The Sandusky History Museum is located in the former residence of publisher and politician Oran Follett, a sandstone mansion in Sandusky built in the 1830s.
 It served as a stop on the Underground Railroad, and is currently operated by the Sandusky Library as a local history museum.
 It was listed on the National Register of Historic Places in 1974, as part of a district that also includes the adjacent residences of Augustus H. Moss and his son Jay O. Moss.

 In 2023, the house was listed as a stop on the Ohio Historical Underground Railroad Trail, a collection of properties across Ohio that contributed to the Underground Railroad.

 Services and governance

 The Sandusky Library is a member of CLEVNET, a library consortium founded by the Cleveland Public Library.
 CLEVNET provides shared services such as an online public access catalog, ebook access, and interlibrary loans for over 40 libraries in northern Ohio.
 The Sandusky Library has been a member of CLEVNET since 1984.

 The Library Association of Sandusky is a 501(c)(3) nonprofit organization, funded by local and state governments.
 Local funding is provided by property taxes in the city of Sandusky, Perkins Township, and the village of Kelleys Island.
 Margaretta Township is also included in the library's service area.
 Additionally, some library events are funded by the Lange Trust, a trust fund established in the 1970s to support education and culture in Sandusky.
 The library makes library cards available to all Ohio residents.